-- (13) A tourist cottage establishment shall: - (a) Front onto public street. - (b) Have a minimum contiguous area of no less than 4000 m2 (0.4 hectares). - (c) Have an adequately lighted main entrance from sunset to sunrise. - (d) Have an emergency exit. - (14) Internal roadways in the tourist cottage establishment shall: - (a) Provide 24-hour vehicle access to every cottage. - (b) Be no less than 6.0 metres wide. - (c) Be designed such that vehicles and trailers will not become mired. - (15) A tourist cottage establishment shall comply with the following: - (a) The minimum ground floor area for a tourist cottage shall be 60 m. - (b) No cottage will be more than one storey in height. - (c) The minimum distance between individual cottages or buildings containing more than one cottage unit shall be 6.0 metres. - (d) The minimum rearyard will be 5.0 metres. - (e) Planting areas shall be provided adjacent to the side and rear lot lines. - (f) Each cottage will be clearly numbered. - (16) At Council's discretion, a tourist cottage establishment may be permitted as a secondary use on a residential lot, subject to the zoning provisions and the following: - (a) The lot must be no less than 4,000 m2 in area. - (b) Cottages may require buffering and/or screening to Council's satisfaction from neighbouring dwellings, - (c) Total lot coverage of all buildings must not exceed 15% of the lot area, and - (d) All other conditions deemed necessary by Council.
+- (13) A tourist cottage establishment shall: - (a) Front onto public street. - (b) Have a minimum contiguous area of no less than 4000 m2 (0.4 hectares). - (c) Have an adequately lighted main entrance from sunset to sunrise. - (d) Have an emergency exit. - (14) Internal roadways in the tourist cottage establishment shall: - (a) Provide 24-hour vehicle access to every cottage. - (b) Be no less than 6.0 metres wide. - (c) Be designed such that vehicles and trailers will not become mired. - (15) A tourist cottage establishment shall comply with the following: - (a) The minimum ground floor area for a tourist cottage shall be 60 m2. - (b) No cottage will be more than one storey in height. - (c) The minimum distance between individual cottages or buildings containing more than one cottage unit shall be 6.0 metres. - (d) The minimum rearyard will be 5.0 metres. - (e) Planting areas shall be provided adjacent to the side and rear lot lines. - (f) Each cottage will be clearly numbered.

-5.7 Camping Trailers and Recreational Vehicles
+5.7 Camper Trailers and Recreational Vehicles